openstreetmap/id-tagging-schema/README.md

 a component of [StreetComplete](https://github.com/westnordost/StreetComplete), makes it easier to use this data with Android or other Java platforms.

+### Use by other editors

+iD tagging schema is used not only by iD.
+It is also powering [Go Map!!](https://github.com/bryceco/GoMap#external-assets) and some functionalities in [StreetComplete](https://github.com/streetcomplete/StreetComplete/blob/master/CONTRIBUTING.md#dependencies).

 ## Related Projects

 * The [OpenStreetMap wiki](https://wiki.openstreetmap.org/wiki/Map_features) documents the current usage of tags, and hosts discussions about proposed new tags.